-DISCUSSION Compliance with Biological Objectives is likely to require construction and maintenance activities in areas that may be proximal to the presence of fish and wildlife species and their supporting habitat.
+DISCUSSION Compliance with the Stream Biological Objective is likely to require construction and maintenance activities in areas that may be proximal to the presence of fish and wildlife species and their supporting habitat.
 The Basin Plan amendment was developed specifically to benefit, enhance, restore and protect biological resources, including fish, wildlife, rare and endangered species, and habitat.
 Nonetheless specific projects involving construction and earthmoving activities could potentially affect candidate, sensitive or special status species (collectively, special status species).
-Active in-stream restoration activities, would result in short-term impacts on protected wetlands, and potential impacts on fish and wildlife species, though long-term condition would be improved.
+Active in-stream restoration activities would result in short-term impacts on protected wetlands, and potential impacts on fish and wildlife species, though long-term condition would be improved.
 Monitoring and assessment activities occur within specific supporting habitats of fish and wildlife species and, though unlikely based upon the magnitude, scope, and duration of bioassessment, may have the potential to result in potentially significant impacts.
 Project-specific permitting through existing regulatory agencies is already required to mitigate potential impacts for such activities.
-These permitting requirements are already required within the existing regulatory compliance framework, and include the incorporation of mitigation measures to insure impacts are less than significant.
+These permitting requirements are already required within the existing regulatory compliance framework, and include the incorporation of mitigation measures to ensure impacts are less than significant.
 Minor construction and earthmoving operations would likely occur and might involve reconstruction, recontouring, or replacement of existing roads and structures, it is possible that these and other activities could proximal to areas where there are special status species and habitats.
 However, these activities are reasonably foreseeable to occur in already disturbed areas associated with existing regulated sites, systems, and facilities.
 In the long term, compliance measures would result in the protection and restoration of biological resources.

 Regulatory Setting